-It is envisaged that for most of the exploration programme workers will reside in a dedicated campsite within the EPL.
+It is envisioned that for most of the exploration programme workers will reside in a dedicated campsite within the EPL.
 The proponent will provide transport.
 However, during the latter part of the prospecting (drilling) workers may be required to stay in field camps away from any buildings or camps within the EPL.
-It is anticipated that the contractor will be completely self-sufficient with regard to the power supply and waste management.
+It is anticipated that the contractor will be completely self-sufficient concerning the power supply and waste management.